 Specialties: Fieri's burger-making philosophy pairs simple, 80-20 chuck burgers with greased-out, flavorful toppings.
 Those include Donkey Sauce ("jacked-up" secret mayo sauce), spicy onion rings, chili, "super melty" cheese (combo American and whiz) and brown sugar barbecue sauce.
 All burgers come with seasoned fries.

 Who: Nobuyuki "Nobu" Matsuhisa is widely acclaimed as the master of Japanese-Peruvian fusion cuisine.
 A classically trained sushi chef, Nobu has an empire of restaurants across the world in cities like London, New York, Melbourne and Milan -- and aboard two Crystal Cruises ships.

 Specialties: Whether you want sushi, sashimi or dishes with Asian flair, it's all in Nobu's restaurants.
 Dishes include seafood ceviche, black cod with miso, lobster with truffle-yuzu sauce, sushi, sashimi and a grilled Wagyu rib eye.
 For dessert, the trio of creme brulees -- sweet ginger, pink guava and passion fruit -- is a winner.

 Who: England-based Cunard Line is the only U.K. cruise line to hire an American chef!
 In this case, the chef is Boston-based Todd English, proprietor of Olives, an upscale chain of restaurants featuring Mediterranean cuisine.
 English has a list of accolades under his belt, including National Rising Star Chef and Top 50 Tastemakers.
 In addition to Olives, he has establishments in the W Hotel at New York's Union Square and the Bellagio Hotel in Las Vegas, to name just two.

 Specialties: The meal consists of a tasting menu of up to nine different small plates.
 Smoked buffalo with jicama, scallops with black olives and fennel, porcini mushroom soup with wild mushroom bread pudding and wild turbot are among the dishes.
 Desserts are simple but elegant: choux pastry with praline cream and wild strawberry sorbet are among them.

 Who: Food Network star Geoffrey Zakarian has opened many restaurants, including The Lambs Club and The National in New York City and The Water Club at Borgata in Atlantic City.
-He can be seen on many Food Network television shows, including the fourth season of "The Next Iron Chef, Super Chefs", "Chopped" (he's a recurring judge) and "The Best Thing I Ever Ate."
-Next up for Zakarian: Overseeing fish-focused restaurants for Norwegian Cruise Line and leading cooking demos and workshops on select sailings.
+He can be seen on many Food Network television shows, including the fourth season of "The Next Iron Chef, Super Chefs", "Chopped" (he's a recurring judge), "The Best Thing I Ever Ate" and "The Kitchen."
+Now, Zakarian can add overseeing seafood-focused restaurants for Norwegian Cruise Line and leading cooking demos and workshops on select sailings, to his resume.

 Ships:Pepin's influence can be found throughout all five ships, including his namesake restaurant Jacques aboard Marina and Riviera.
 But here's the difference: Instead of focusing on one alternative restaurant, Pepin works with the line's executive chefs in all of the dining venues.
 Meals at all onboard restaurants are included in the cruise fare; no additional surcharge is assessed.

 Specialties: Pepin's touch is most obvious in his three Signature Dishes, always available in the Grand Dining Room at dinner.
 Steak Frites features New York strip steak with hand-cut French fries.
 Poulet Roti is a fancy name for herb-crusted chicken with gravy and mashed potatoes.
 Rounding out the offerings, Supreme de Saumon au Court-Bouillon is Norwegian poached salmon with rice pilaf.

 Specialties: Among the best-rated dishes at White's restaurants: fillet of turbot with citrus fruits at The White Room, a classic crayfish cocktail at Ocean Grill, quails' eggs Hollandaise at Cafe Bordeaux or gnocchi sorrentina at Cafe Jardin.
 Sindhu offers such dishes as crisp soft-shell crab with squid salad, pan-fried sea bass with tomatoes and tamarind, and star anise poached rhubarb with yogurt foam and salted nuts.
 East offers dishes from all over the Far East, including Chiang Mai ribs, Malaysian-style curry puffs, Thai fish cakes, chicken satay, Khmer king prawns, spiced sea bream fillets, Burmese fillet of beef and 24-hour slow-cooked lamb rendang.

 Who: Paris' Michelin-rated Jean-Pierre Vigato, a self-taught chef who grew up in the country and learned to cook from his mother, is the chef proprietaire of the world-renowned Restaurant Apicius on the famed Champs-Elysees.

 Specialties: Try the grilled and braised veal, heart of beef tenderloin with beef tartare, lobster lasagna and roast halibut.
 For dessert, how about a chocolate and passion fruit millefeuille or warm raspberry compote with pistachio ice cream?